"""

 return res

-# TO-DO write qiskit independent printer
+# TODO write qiskit independent printer

 from qrisp.interface import convert_to_qiskit